PandaHugMonster/php-simputils/docs/markers.md

 The new marker that suppose to replace a previous version ~~`Affecting`~~.

-It allows to mark the method with a type the object-state "influenced" with:
+It allows to mark a method (and only methods!) with a type the object-state "influenced" with:
  * `unaffecting` - the method does not affect the object state
  * `partially-affecting` - for example not affecting the state of the whole object, but do some operations with internal cache, etc.